Rebecca Salsbury James: In New York City and Taos

 Rebecca Salsbury married photographer Paul Strand on January 21, 1922 in Manhattan.
 The two were active participants in the group of artists that showed their work at Alfred Stieglitz's galleries: 291, the Intimate Gallery, and An American Place.
 In addition to Stieglitz and Georgia O'Keeffe, the Strands were close to Marsden Hartley, Arthur Dove and Helen Torr, and Gaston and Isabel Lachaise.

 In 1926, the Strands traveled to the west, visiting Mesa Verde National Park and cities including Denver, Santa Fe, and Taos.
 They had considered a European trip instead, but as Rebecca wrote to Paul, “Europe will still be there when we are middle-aged—we can still enjoy it—the West we should really see while we are young and sturdy—and that won’t last always.”
-Strand enjoyed the southwest, and Mabel Dodge Luhan's hospitality, so much that she wrote to Stieglitz and O’Keeffe, “She’s been so lovely … why she has been so kind to us we do not know.
+Rebecca enjoyed the southwest, and Mabel Dodge Luhan's hospitality, so much that she wrote to Stieglitz and O’Keeffe, “She’s been so lovely … why she has been so kind to us we do not know.
 Except that she probably is to everybody.
 She does want you both to come sometime—Georgia should … she would do some great things—Georgia, do come some day.”

 In 1929, Strand returned to New Mexico with O’Keeffe.
 The two stayed at Mabel Dodge Luhan’s compound in Taos, where Strand taught O’Keeffe to drive.
 The two painted throughout the summer.
 Strand and her husband returned to the southwest in 1930, 1931, and 1932.
 In 1933, the two divorced in Mexico and Rebecca returned to Taos, where she would marry businessman William James in 1937.
 In 1953 she published the book Allow Me to Present 18 Ladies and Gentlemen and Taos, N.M., 1885-1939.

 Art and exhibitions

 James created artwork in pastel and charcoal, but for the majority of her career she worked primarily in the technique of reverse painting on glass.
-She also participated in the revival of the Spanish colonial colcha stitch.
-She wrote, “This versatile stitch, for me, has provided a creative means to make a statement with stitches.
-The living world about one—the skies, the land, people, grasses, trees—can be imbued with immediate life.”
+She also participated in the revival of the Spanish colonial colcha stitch, which she learned in the late 1930s from her friend and neighbor Jesusita Perrault.
+She wrote, "This versatile stitch, for me, has provided a creative means to make a statement with stitches.
+The living world about one—the skies, the land, people, grasses, trees—can be imbued with immediate life."

-James participated in her first group exhibition at the Opportunity Gallery in New York City in 1928.
+James took part in her first group exhibition at the Opportunity Gallery in New York City in 1928.
 She exhibited her paintings at the following institutions: